Fishing Report for the Arkansas River

 Suggested Methods

-Alot of productive methods catching fish out there as we move into Summer Primetime!
-Dry/ Dropper and Double Nymphing/ Euro nymphing the soft edges and pocketwater will be a staple.
-Rig with a Stonefly, Hopper or Chubby on the surface...Stonefly nymphs, PMD nymphs, Red Quill Nymphs and Yellow Sally nymphs for droppers.
+We're using a variety of tactics for consistent production on the Arkansas right now and will continue to work these techniques through the Fall season.
+Dry/ Double Dropper and Double Nymphing/ Euro nymphing the soft edges and pocketwater will be a staple.
+Rig with a Cranefly adult, Stonefly, Hopper or Chubby on the surface...Stonefly nymphs, Red Quill Nymphs, Caddis attractors and BWO/ Trico nymphs as droppers.
 If you need to get deeper or fish heavier water, lead with a Stonefly or Cranefly larva.
-Double Dry fishing will also be a winner for you especially in the lower light time frames (focus on your smaller attractor dries trailing a Caddis, PMD or Red Quill).
-Streamers are always in play in the Summer and we are fishing a variety of colors and sizes with good success.
-Cover as much water as you can and have fun!
+Double Dry fishing will also be a winner for you especially in the lower light time frames (focus on your smaller attractor dries trailing a Caddis, Flying Ant, Trico or Red Quill).
+We're moving into one of the absolute best Streamer windows of the entire season.
+We're running double streamer rigs with great success, especially at low light time periods or with cloudcover present.
+Remember, fish are very spread out and you will catch fish in any kind of water...cover as much water as you can and have fun!